-The MBA programme is a career development, generalist programme, for UK, European and international students.
-The main emphasis of this programme is on leadership through strategic management.
-While the academic level is that of Masters level, there is a strong practical and professional orientation to the curriculum.
-It will provide a high quality educational experience for students of management, practicing managers, entrepreneurs, and business specialists, and thus to improve the quality of professional management here and overseas.
+The Luxury Brand Management MA programme is a career development, specialist programme, for UK, European and international students.
+The main emphasis of this programme is on deepening their knowledge of the relevance of branding a key consideration to inform business or strategic management decisions.
+While the academic level is that of Masters level, there is a strong practical emphasis to the curriculum.
+This programme will also provide a high quality educational experience for graduates from any subject discipline, practicioners, entrepreneurs, and business specialists, and thus improve the quality of business professionals by complementing it with their current knowledge.

-The MBA will equip students with an understanding of business organisations, their cultures, and the changing global environment in which they operate.
-Students will build on their existing understanding of management within a framework that enables them to relate their business experience to contemporary management ideas and practice.
+The MA on Luxury Brand Management will equip students with an understanding of the necessary brand-centric tools to enable businesses to achieve their growth targets and strategic development decisions.
+These tools need to be understood from a practical viewpoint within a rapidly changing international business environment fostered by changes in global technology, communications, and culture.
+Students will build on their existing understanding of business and consumerism, and be provided with an international perspective, where culture, luxury consumption, business, and branding are mutually interwoven in an inextricable manner - adding a very practical and current approach to a solid theoretical base.
 This is achieved through critical thinking, teamwork, creativity, and personal development in a highly interactive and stimulating environment that encourages rigorous, relevant, and innovative learning and research.

-Students will have developed the skills to implement agreed solutions within the constraints of limited resources effectively and efficiently.
-They should therefore have developed strong interpersonal skills and to be able to interact effectively with a range of culturally diverse students, lecturers, and management specialists.
+Students will have acted with their own initiative to implement agreed solutions within the given guidelines effectively and efficiently.
+They should therefore have developed strong interpersonal skills to be able to interact with a range of culturally diverse students, lecturers, and business specialists.